 Tuition and Fee Payment Schedule, 2019-2020 Face-To-Face Students UCC Online Students (Jamaicans resident in Jamaica) Caribbean (Non-Jamaicans) Registration Fees- Students are required to register each term for the courses they intend to sit before the closure of the registration period.
 Registration Fees- Students are required to register each term for the courses they intend to sit before the closure of the registration period.
 Registration Fees- Students are required to register each term for the courses they intend to sit before the closure of the registration period.
-Late Registration Fees- Students who fail to comply with the Registration deadline each term will incur a Late Registration Fee of Three Thousand Five Hundred Dollars (J\$3,500.00). who fail to comply with the Registration deadline each term will Registration deadline each term will incur a Late Registration Fee of Fifty Cost Per Credit- The cost per credit for the Academic Year 2019-2020 is Ten Thousand Dollars (J\$10,000.00) inclusive of: • Basic Tuition • Identification Cards (first issue only) Cost Per Credit- The cost per credit for the Academic Year 2019-2020 is Ten Thousand Dollars (J\$10,000.00) inclusive of: • Basic Tuition • Identification Cards (first issue only) for UCC Online course remains at One Hundred United States Dollars (US\$100.00).
-This cost is inclusive of the following: Cost Per Course- A typical three (3) credit course costs Thirty Thousand Dollars (J\$30,000.00). for a Sixty Four (64) credit programme is Six Hundred and Forty for a Sixty Four (64) credit programme Programme Cost- The total cost (tuition fees only) for a Sixty Four (64) credit programme is Six Thousand Four Hundred United States Dollars (USD\$6,400.00), inclusive of US\$100.00 for UCC 101.
+Late Registration Fees- Students who fail to comply with the Registration deadline each term will incur a Late Registration Fee of Three Thousand Five Hundred Dollars (J\$3,500.00). who fail to comply with the Registration deadline each term will Registration deadline each term will incur a Late Registration Fee of Fifty Cost Per Credit- The cost per credit for the Academic Year 2019-2020 is Ten Thousand Dollars (J\$10,000.00) inclusive of: • Basic Tuition • Identification Cards (first issue only) credit for the Academic Year 2019- (US\$100.00).
+This cost is inclusive of the following: Cost Per Course- A typical three (3) credit course costs Thirty Thousand Dollars (J\$30,000.00).
+Cost Per Course- A typical three (3) credit course costs Three Hundred United States Dollars (US\$300.00). for a Sixty Four (64) credit programme is Six Hundred and Forty for a Sixty Four (64) credit programme Programme Cost- The total cost (tuition fees only) for a Sixty Four (64) credit programme is Six Thousand Four Hundred United States Dollars (USD\$6,400.00), inclusive of US\$100.00 for UCC 101.
 Tuition Fee for students pursuing the non-credit courses (English for Academic Purposes, Fundamentals of Accounting, and Core Tuition Fee for students pursuing the